rich-murphey/sqlx-actix-streaming/README.md

 ]
 ````

-See example/src/widgets.rs for more details, as well as, other
+See example/src/widgets.rs for more details.
+It also shows variations
-variations in json array or object responses and kinds of records.
+in json array vs object format and variations in the kinds of records.